 Standings and Tie-Breaker

-Standings are based on total record (division games plus wild card games), and are kept separately by division.
+Standings are based on total record (division games plus wild card games).
 To break ties, players will need to predict the final score of four games during the final week.
 The actual scores minus the predicted scores will be used to calculate "points off."
 If there is a tie, the winner is the player with the lowest total.

 How to Calculate Points Off